Journaling for self-reflection: the complete guide to deeper self-awareness

 Conclusion

-Honest reflection, done consistently, changes everything – not because the writing is special, but because the seeing is.
+Honest reflection, done consistently, changes everything, not because the writing is special, but because the seeing is.

 In the next 10 minutes

-Pick the time you’ll journal this week.
+Pick the time you will journal this week.
 After morning coffee?
 Before bed?
 Sunday evening?
-Write it down somewhere you’ll see it tomorrow.

 This week